-REQUEST FOR UNDERGRADUATE/GRADUATE PROGRAM REVISION

-Department/Program

-Submitted by Your attached information should include the following; indicate "NA" if not applicable.

--) 1.
-Current name of major/program/concentration/minor -) 2.
-Effective date of revision -) 3.
-Rationale for revision -) 4.
-New name of major/program/concentration/minor -) 5.
-Number of hours required for major or program (Specify current as well as new requirements if hour requirements are being revised.) -) 6.
-New or revised admission, progression, or GPA requirements -) 7.
-Courses to be added to and/or deleted from major or related-area requirements, or from concentrations/minors (List all required courses) -) 8.
-Include copy of memo notifying all departments that may be affected by this change; and Bulletin (copy indicating editing changes should also be included (for example, because this is a required or elective course in a program offered by the department) -) 9.
-Changes in or additions to specified course requirements for GEC category or marker credit ((undergraduate courses only) -) 10.
-Catalog text (include all program requirements as they are to be published in Bulletin) -) 11.
-Retroactive revisions to programs for students using previous Bulletins (list year, revision, and rationale; for example, "these program revisions are retroactive for students entering UNCG Fall 2006").
+REQUEST FOR UNDERGRADUATE/GRADUATE PROGRAM REVISION Department/Program Submitted by Date Complete the following and indicate "NA" if not app () 1.
+Current name of major/program/concentrati on/minor () 2.
+Effective date of revision () 3.
+Rationale for revision () 4.
+New name of concentration/minor () 5.
+Number of hours required for major or prog ram (Specify current as well as new requirements if hour requirements are being · · · · · · · · · · · · · · · · · · · () 6.
+New or revised admission, progression, or ( () 7.
+Courses to be added to and/or deleted from • concentrations/minors (List all required cou 1 () 8.
+Include copy of memo notifying all departm , Bulletin copy indicating editing changes sho · · this is a required or elective course in a prog